montge/praxis-redis/README.md

 - Redis core functionality
 - RediSearch for advanced search capabilities
 - RedisJSON for JSON document storage
 - RedisInsight Web UI accessible at http://localhost:8001

+## Attribution

+This project includes code that was generated or assisted by [Cursor AI](https://cursor.ai/) tools.